 The Federal Court Registry in Victoria is located in the Owen Dixon Commonwealth Law Courts Building on the corner of William and La Trobe Streets, at 305 William Street Melbourne.
 The main entrance is adjacent to Flagstaff Railway Station in William Street.
-The building also houses the Melbourne Registry of the High Court of Australia, the Family Court of Australia and the Federal Circuit Court of Australia.
+The building also houses the Melbourne Registry of the High Court of Australia and the Federal Circuit and Family Court of Australia.

 The public enquiry counter is located on level 7.